What is TFI?

 How It Works – The Five Steps You Need to Know

-1. Gather your Thrive Team – A Thrive Team is a pastor and at least two key laity who agree to work together each year to learn more about the economic challenges facing their pastor and to work on financial learning journeys that benefit the pastor and congregation.
+1. Gather your Thrive Team – A Thrive Team is a pastor and at least two key laity who agree to collaborate together each year to learn more about the economic challenges facing their pastor and complete a simple TFI Well-being Development Plan.

-2. Choose Thrive Well-Being Investment – The first requirement for earning a matching grant is for the local church to make a new investment in their pastor’s financial well-being (e.g., help reduce debt, give a raise, larger pension contribution, etc.).
+2. Choose Well-Being Investment – To receive a matching grant the local church chooses a new investment in their pastor’s financial well-being (e.g., help reduce debt, give a raise, larger pension contribution, etc.).
+The options for how a church can address financial well-being for the pastor are nearly endless and give the church a lot of flexibility.

-5. Receive Thrive Matching Grant – Thrive Teams that complete all the requirements each year can earn a matching grant for their pastor.
+5. Receive TFI Matching Grant! – Thrive Teams that complete all the requirements each year can earn a $1,000 matching grant for their pastor.
+Often, TFI is able to create even larger matching grants.
+Some matching grants have been as large as $2,500

 A fuller explanation of each step is below…